 These are the most popular systems – and are very simple to use.
 To connect to the projector, you simply plug in a button or “puck” to your notebook or device and tap it to start presenting.
 The button encrypts the signal and wirelessly sends it to a receiver or “host” attached to the display.
 The Barco ClickShare and BenQ InstaShow are popular models that use this approach.

 Many traditional AV control systems and video conferencing systems offer wireless connections to their infrastructure to enable presenters to connect without a cable.
 Systems like the Crestron AirMedia can be integrated into existing HDMI switchers and control panels to leverage existing systems.

 These systems typically use a proprietary app to enable a notebook or other device to connect and present to the display using the corporate WiFi network and a receiver attached to the display.
 Systems such as the AirTame don’t require a button connected to the notebook but rely on the corporate WiFi network infrastructure to be robust enough to enable features such as smooth video frame rates.

-According to Futuresource, wireless presentation systems that used buttons were the most popular approach, followed by wireless presentation systems that integrated into AV control systems and WiFi Hubs.
+According to Futuresource, wireless presentation systems that used buttons were the most popular approach, followed by those that integrated into AV control systems and WiFi Hubs.

 For budget reports, calendars and schedules, the ability to read small text on a shared display is crucial to the collaborative process.
 Most commercial-grade wireless presentation systems will deliver 1080p resolution, while the more expensive versions can deliver 4K.

 Companies rely on videos to effectively communicate their messages to their customers.
-Depending on the type and configuration of the wireless presentation system, it can be easy to be able to play videos over the system at frame rates up to 60 frames per second without jittering or frozen frames.
-Different models of wireless presentation systems handle video differently.
+Different models of wireless presentation systems handle video differenty and depending on the type and configuration of the wireless presentation system, it can be easy to be able to play videos over the system at frame rates up to 60 frames per second without jittering or frozen frames.

 Multiple Screen Options